 In order to conduct an exchange with a Third Party User, the Third Party User must be approved by Data Republic as a Third Party User and sign a Guest license.

 Once the Guest license has been signed, the Third Party User will be granted access to the governed space designated by the Participant for the exchange to occur.
-The Participant will be responsible at all times for the actions of the Third Party User (including the content of any data uploaded onto the Data Republic Senate Platform and the conduct of any exchanges).
+The Participant (Host Organization) will be responsible at all times for the actions of the Third Party User (including the content of any data uploaded onto the Data Republic Senate Platform and the conduct of any exchanges).

 End User License Agreement